 The University first reached settlements totaling \$46.7 million with 185 individual claimants.
 Then, on May 7, 2021, the University launched an individual settlement program for eligible plaintiffs in five active legal cases with the program closing on September 4, 2021, with 47 eligible enrollees with resolutions totaling \$11.1 million.
-To date, the federal court has granted the University's motions to dismiss in all cases and plaintiffs have appealed those decisions to the Sixth Circuit Court of Appeals.
-The appellate court recently reversed and remanded the first two appellate cases back to the trial court for further development of the record on the issue of statute of limitations.
+To date, a federal district trial court granted the University's motions to dismiss in all cases and plaintiffs appealed those decisions to the Sixth Circuit Court of Appeals.
+A three-judge panel of the appellate court reversed and remanded the first two appellate cases back to the trial court for further development of the record on the issue of statute of limitations.
+The University then requested the entire Sixth Circuit rehear that decision, which request was denied.
 Since the trial court dismissal of cases, the University has reached settlements with 62 additional individual claimants.
 In total, the University has settled with 296 survivors for approximately \$60 million.
 No taxpayer, tuition or donor funds are being or will be utilized to pay any settlement amounts for the settled actions.
 All funds to be paid as part of the settlement will be drawn from existing institutional discretionary funding.